medically-reviewed-iconClinically Reviewed

 Share Article

-Breast rashes are a common yet often overlooked issue that can appear when you least expect it.
-Much like an uninvited guest, they show up unannounced, causing discomfort and disrupting your day.
-Whether caused by excess sweat, friction, or a combination of both, these rashes can quickly turn a perfectly good day into an uncomfortable one.
+Breast rashes are a common yet often overlooked issue that can appear when you least expect them.
+Much like an uninvited guest, an underboob rash can show up without warning, causing discomfort and disrupting your day.
+Often triggered by excess sweat, friction, or a combination of both, these rashes can quickly turn a perfectly good day into an uncomfortable one.

 Did You Know?